 Practicing gratitude is a lifestyle.
 People who cultivate gratitude in their life are more content with what they do as compared to those who are always in search of seeking more.
 Gratitude journaling is an effective way of accumulating positive experiences.
 A study showed that gratitude journaling was linked to improved well-being and reduced stress.
 After a month, the same study recorded greater resilience in the participants along with lesser symptoms of depression and anxiety.

 Positive affect journaling led by thoughts of gratitude holds the power to improve the quality of your life.
-It takes you off from what’s not working by letting you focus on what’s going right.
+It takes you off what’s not working by letting you focus on what’s going right.

 6. Journaling improves your memory